So who are you exactly?

 We do try to be inclusive but, as with any long-running forum, in-jokes do creep in.
 The more common ones are:

 - HJHs: Hey Jude hitmakers, aka The Beatles.
 Inspired by a Daily Express feature

-- TMFTL: “Three more from them later”.
+- TMFTL: “Two more from them later”.
 Usually a response to a word or phrase that unintentionally sounds like a band that would have done a session on the John Peel show (© Mark Ellen)

 - FPO: Fun prevention officer.
 Somewhat disparaging term for one's spouse or partner